trohit/ik/systemdesign/backend/COMPONENTS/MGMT/Kubernetes/k8s_cmds.md

 # Service
 ## Create a Service named redis-service of type ClusterIP to expose pod redis on port 6379

-\# (This will automatically use the pod's labels as selectors)

-kubectl expose pod redis --port=6379 --name redis-service --dry-run=client -o yaml
+_(This will **automatically** use the pod's labels as selectors)_<br>kubectl expose pod redis --port=6379 --name redis-service --dry-run=client -o yaml

-\# (This will not use the pods labels as selectors, instead it will assume selectors as app=redis.

-\# You cannot pass in selectors as an option.
-So it does not work very well if your pod has a different label set.

-\# So generate the file and modify the selectors before creating the service)

-kubectl create service clusterip redis --tcp=6379:6379 --dry-run=client -o yaml
+_(This will **not use** the pods labels as selectors, instead it will assume selectors as app=redis._<br>_You cannot pass in selectors as an option.
+So it does not work very well if your pod has a different label set._<br>_So generate the file and modify the selectors before creating the service)_<br>kubectl create service clusterip redis --tcp=6379:6379 --dry-run=client -o yaml

 ## Create a Service named nginx of type NodePort to expose pod nginx's port 80 on port 30080 on the nodes:

-kubectl expose pod nginx --type=NodePort --port=80 --name=nginx-service --dry-run=client -o yaml

-\# (This will automatically use the pod's labels as selectors, but you cannot specify the node port.
-You have to generate a definition file and then add the node port in manually before creating the service with the pod.)
+_(This will **automatically** use the pod's labels as selectors, but you cannot specify the node port.
+You have to generate a definition file and then add the node port in manually before creating the service with the pod.)_<br>kubectl expose pod nginx --type=NodePort --port=80 --name=nginx-service --dry-run=client -o yaml

 Or

-kubectl create service nodeport nginx --tcp=80:80 --node-port=30080 --dry-run=client -o yaml
+_(This will **not use** the pods labels as selectors)_<br>kubectl create service nodeport nginx --tcp=80:80 --node-port=30080 --dry-run=client -o yaml

-\# (This will not use the pods labels as selectors)

 ## patch a running deployment with a different image
 kubectl patch deployment <deployment-name> -p '{"spec":{"template":{"spec":{"containers":[{"name":"<container-name>","image":"<new-image>"}]}}}}'